dreamgrove/dreamgrove/content/feral/compendium.md

 <br>[Beekeeping](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCYJCFVUExRQQBBOVRURRQVFVIUVRQCFQ)
 <br>[Funnel Option](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCQJCFVUExhUQBBOVRERVQVFVYRVBQCFU)

-The builds listed here simply some of the standard builds, and can be customised significantly.
+- The builds listed here simply some of the standard builds, and can be customised significantly.
 Various options and the logic on when you might take are outlined in the section below.
-<br>Note: all dungeon builds are assuming you have the new tier tier, however these options are similarly viable with the old tier set for the season launch.
+- Note: all dungeon builds are assuming you have the new tier tier, however these options are similarly viable with the old tier set for the season launch.

 ### M+ Talent Customisation

+{{< figure src="/feral/classtreem+.png" >}}

 Note: for Feral, the talents in the first two gates have similar power-levels, and you can freely distribute extra points how you please here, up until you have spent 20 points.
 The final gate has stronger nodes and you should always spend the maximum points possible here (10).